CRESNET

 Second Draft out for public comment

 This is an example of a HERS Carbon Index Rating Label.
-An accrediated HERS software will take the information enetered for a HERS Rating and calculate the HERS Carbon Index Rating.
+An accredited HERS software will take the information entered for a HERS Index through the Home Energy Rating System and calculate the HERS Carbon Index Rating.
 No additional inspections needed.

 Copyright © 2025 CRESNET - All Rights Reserved.